yvoyer/collection/README.md

 ### Enumeration

 Wrap an immutable array of values in an object.
-Ensure that any value passed to the enumeration is supported by the instance.
+Ensuring that any value passed to the enumeration is supported by the instance.

     $enumeration = new Enumeration(array(1,2,3));
     $enumeration->getSelected(); // returns null